 Needless to say, we were intrigued but disappointed by the numerical results, but definitely pleased by the actual results given the lifts.
 Note that both of the numbers were within normal ranges for the age, although below average per the Brazilian study.
 However, the Z-Scores indicate that he started off above average and then went back down to just an average score — all easily possible within the day’s pulses.

 If there was a long-term biological effect for from Bio-Gro, it at least could not be determined by blood levels of IGF-1.
 Interestingly, his GH went up, still well within regular ranges, but a number that you see fewer people posting online.

 In a perfect world, we’d have done at least a few more blood draws:

-- CJ at the two week mark, at the height of his sexual “surge”
+- At the two week mark, at the height of his sexual “surge”

-An IGF-1 measurement taken ~30 minutes after one of the fasted draws, where we have CJ take ~3 scoops of Bio-Gro “to the dome” immediately after the first blood draw.
+An IGF-1 measurement taken ~30 minutes after one of the fasted draws, where we take ~3 scoops of Bio-Gro “to the dome” immediately after the first blood draw.

 This would help determine if there is a short-term IGF-1 boost, which could mean that it’s most effective as a post-workout recovery supplement.

 The same exact tests with standard colostrum powder